 Research opportunities are available through various faculty members in the department.
 Students can earn academic credit for this work and should discuss these possibilities with those faculty.

 This department has, for many years, maintained an affiliation with the Gulf Coast Research Laboratory (GCRL) of the University of Southern Mississippi.
 GCRL is a marine / coastal research and education facility in Ocean Springs, Mississippi.
-Through this relationship, TWC students can enroll in undergraduate field courses in marine biology and related subjects and gain TWC credit toward graduation.
+Through this relationship, TWU students can enroll in undergraduate field courses in marine biology and related subjects and gain TWU credit toward graduation.
 These credits can satisfy the natural sciences elective requirement.
 Scholarships are available through the generosity of a biology graduate of the college.

 Our alumni are currently employed as: